Vincenth421/CS-Interview-Prep/README.md

-# Data-Structs-and-Algs
+# CS Interview Prep
 A repo-in-progress, helps provide a basic and simple review of common data structures and algorithms for tech interviews.
 This is not meant to be too in-depth, just a "cheat sheet" style repo for quick refreshers.
 Includes comments to explain step-by-step what each part of the code does.

 I have plans to implement everything using C, Java, and Python.
 Includes Makefiles to help compile and run code.
 I am also looking to put my code up on a website for easier access and a better way to review the material.

 If you are interesting in helping with this project, feel free to implement some of the unfinished data structures or algorithms and submit a pull request!

+Must know Data Structures:
+* Array
+* Linked List
+* Queue
+* Stack
+* Tree
+* Graph
+* Dictionary / Map
+* Trie

+Must know algorithms:
+* Mergesort
+* Quicksort
+* DFS
+* BFS
+* Tree traversals

 Current Data Structures Implemented:
 * Java: